zowe/docs-site/docs/user-guide/cli-db2plugin.md

 1. [Download the ODBC CLI Driver](https://github.com/ibmdb/node-ibm_db#-download-clidriver-based-on-your-platform--architecture-from-the-below-ibm-hosted-url).
 Use the table within the download URL to select the correct CLI Driver for your platform and architecture.

-2. Create a new directory named `odbc_cli`  on your PC.
+2. Create a new directory named `odbc_cli`  on your computer.
 Remember the path to the new directory.
 You will need to provide the full path to this directory immediately before you install the Db2 plug-in.

 3. Place the ODBC driver in the `odbc_cli` folder. **Do not extract the ODBC driver**.